 As learning mentor my aim is to make sure children have a happy and safe time at school.
 During school hours I am available to all parents for support and guidance.

-Within the Early years 50% of the SEND pupils (2 children) achieved GLD (Good Level of Development), which is an increase of 17% on last year.
-It also exceeds the LA which is 27%.
+Within the Early years 0% of the SEND pupils (3 children) achieved GLD (Good Level of Development).

 End of KS2 SEND (E - EHCP/S- Statement and K — SEND Support)